-1 1 1 17 0 4 Table 3 - Correlations between individual l and school-level characteristics, and KS4 attainment or maths).
+Some reasonably large correlation "effect" sizes also appear for prior attainment (Table 4).
+The total or average KS points are always much better predictors than the individual subject scores (such as for English or maths).
 The "effect" sizes grow with each KS, as the pupils approach KS4.
 They also grow for the average school points per pupil, used to adjust for individual measurement error (see above).